CromwellCMS/Cromwell/website/docs/development/frontend-dependencies.md

 As dependencies updated by their authors, we will bundle and upload new versions.
 So on a website potentially we can have installed two Plugins that reference different versions of one Frontend dependency.
 When these Plugins will be displayed at the frontend, the CMS will import only dependency of a first discovered Plugin (which placed higher on the page), then this dependency will be cached and reused for other Plugins.
 To avoid collisions and multiple instance problem dependencies are re-used by their name, ignoring version.

 Basically we want to use a new version, or ot least same version for all Plugins.
-For this purpose in Cromwell CMS we have bindings between CMS version and Frontend dependencies.
-You can check it here: [/frontend-dependencies](/frontend-dependencies).
+For this purpose in Cromwell CMS we reference latest dependencies at the page: [/latest-frontend-dependencies](/latest-frontend-dependencies).
 Plugin/Theme authors must check version of their dependencies and CMS releases.
-If Frontend dependency has been updated in a new CMS release, then author has to update it in his package and make a new release.
+If Frontend dependency has been updated with a new CMS release, then author has to update it in his package and make a new release.
 Plugins should be backward-compatible.
 New features appeared in a release of Frontend dependency should be checked before use, so Plugin won't crash with an old version.

 When making a new Plugin you probably don't want to support all previous versions of Frontend dependencies, so you can set (min CMS version in your cmsconfig.json)[/#todo]